How Merrick Pet Care reached customers at every stage of the shopping journey

-Merrick Pet Care’s slow-cooked BBQ recipe ad for OTT.
+Merrick Pet Care’s slow-cooked BBQ recipe ad for Streaming TV.

 Accelerating growth throughout the funnel

-The OTT campaigns expanded awareness for the Merrick brand—and created downstream impact by increasing the velocity of their mid- and lower-funnel tactics.
-For example, following their awareness-driving efforts with the OTT campaigns, Merrick than remarketed to those same audiences with a display campaign—ultimately driving performance throughout the consumer journey.
+The Amazon Streaming TV ad campaigns expanded awareness for the Merrick brand—and created downstream impact by increasing the velocity of their mid- and lower-funnel tactics.
+For example, following their awareness-driving efforts with the Amazon Streaming TV ad campaigns, Merrick then remarketed to those same audiences with a display campaign—ultimately driving performance throughout the consumer journey.
 As a result, Merrick saw a 475% increase in new-to-brand purchases, compared to the prior period.3

 Further down the funnel, Merrick drove consideration by creating tailored audience and creative strategies to reach the growing dual species households (e.g., homes with both a cat and dog).
 Merrick extended their reach with Whole Foods Market shoppers on Amazon by participating in the Whole Foods Market on Amazon beta program for their Castor and Pollux organic pet food brand.
 The approach combined co-branded Whole Foods creative and Whole Foods Market audiences, coupled with custom-built pet audiences, in-market audiences, and ASIN retargeting, to direct audiences to a custom landing page with the goal of driving loyalty.
 With the help of Amazon’s audience insights, Merrick learned that the majority of their customers are repeat buyers who make purchases several times a year—which meant that by increasing their new-to-brand customers, they’d have a greater opportunity to drive loyalty and repeat purchase.
 In the end, the Whole Foods Market beta program resulted in more than one-in-five purchases coming from new-to-brand customers.4